 Depending on your preferences and the cause of your hair shedding, you may consider topical, over-the-counter options like minoxidil solution or minoxidil foam.

-Finasteride.
 If you’re experiencing male pattern baldness on top of telogen effluvium, consider speaking with your healthcare provider about oral finasteride, another FDA-approved treatment for male hair loss.

 You can also get finasteride in topical forms, such as finasteride spray.
 While this form isn’t FDA-approved for androgenetic alopecia, many healthcare professionals prescribe it off-label for this purpose.

 The quality of the hair care products and the daily routine you use with your hair make a difference.
-Here are some things you can do to help minimize further stress and damage to your hair, help address telogen effluvium, and reign in excessive club hairs.
+Here are some things you can do to help minimize further stress and damage to your hair, help address telogen effluvium, and rein in excessive club hairs.

 Practice gentle hair care.
 Avoid harsh hair care products, high-heat styling, and brushing your hair too roughly, as this can worsen hair damage and shedding.

 Try products to increase hair volume.
-If club hair is creating noticeable thin areas, try our thickening shampoo with saw palmetto.
+If club hair is creating noticeable thin areas, tryour thickening shampoo with saw palmetto.
 Our volumizing shampoo and conditioner can also improve the appearance of limp, thin hair.

 Hydrate.
 Damaged, dry strands can worsen the appearance of your overall hair.
 Consider including some moisturizing hair products in your routine.